seanhagen/workernator/docs/designed.md

 effort better spent elsewhere, and additionally adds a potential bug-prone section to the code.

-Also, if we were just going to send JSON-in-a-string then why use GRPC?
+Also, if we were just going to send JSON-in-a-string &#x2013; why use GRPC?
+Let's take advantage of all that type checking goodness.

 As an additional side-benefit, this means that the API ( both the external GRPC API and the code-library API ) should provide enough information about what jobs